WindSled

 WindSled created by explorer Ramon Larramendi, in Ice River Expedition Greenland 2017.

-The WindSled or Inuit WindSled is a project that has as central axis a wind vehicle, unique in the world, to travel and transport equipment through polar lands, and which has been designed by the Spanish polar explorer, Ramón Hernando de Larramendi.
+The WindSled or Inuit WindSled is a wind-powered vehicle designed by Spanish polar explorer Ramón Hernando de Larramendi for travel and transportation of equipment in polar regions.

 The vehicle is based on Inuit tradition, which Larramendi has combined with large kites so that it may progress through the interior of the Arctic and Antarctic plateau, driven by aeolian energy.
 It is able to transport up to 2,000 kg of weight.
 As of 2017, the vehicle has successfully covered more than 20,000 km, driven only by the wind, reaching the Geographic South Pole, the South Pole of Inaccessibility and the highest altitude in the interior of Greenland.
 The Inuit WindSled has been improving for the last 18 years, during which it has served as a scientific platform for projects of different Spanish and international scientific institutions.
 Its purpose is to develop scientific and geographic exploration projects with zero emissions in polar regions.

 Layout

 The Inuit WindSled is composed of four articulated modules, each of them made up with wooden rails and crossbars between 3 and 4.5 m in length and 3.7 to 4 m in width.
 This is the so-called 'Larramendi platform', the name of its designer.
 These rails and crossbars are joined by about 2,000 knots with high resistance ropes, which gives flexibility to adapt to irregularities in the terrain.
 In the lower part, it has Teflon platforms to facilitate sliding.

 The first of the modules has a piloting tent where the kite controls are located, but it also has a work space.
 Next, two modules are attached for the load, and that's where all the equipment goes.
 The last module has another larger tent for crew rest.
 With this configuration, it can be divided into two vehicles when terrain and conditions require it.

 The WindSled works with kites of different sizes, the largest of 80 m2, depending on wind conditions.
-Under normal conditions, its perfect average speed is about 40 km/h, although it has reached over 80 km/h in some moments.
+Under normal conditions, its average speed is about 40 km/h, although it has reached over 80 km/h in some moments.

 It is equipped with photovoltaic panels for the electrical supply of the scientific and communications equipment it carries on board and all the composing parts can be repaired without the need of external assistance.